MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr.md

 ## Active-hot standby configuration

 This is similar to the &quot;active-active&quot; configuration described above, in terms of dual ingest, processing and curation.
-The differentiators, however, are that the standby cluster is offline to end users, and can therefore be a sparse compute, with dense storage configuration, and the compute need not be the same SKU as the primary.
-The hot standby cluster can also be of a smaller SKU and scale, as a cost optimization, and is therefore less performant.
-In the event of a disaster scenario, the standby cluster that is offline, needs to be brought online (security policies applied/access to end users enabled), and scaled up (higher VM SKU, results in downtime) and scaled out (more nodes) to right-size.
+However, the standby cluster is offline to end users, and need not be the same SKU as the primary.
+The hot standby cluster can also be of a smaller SKU and scale, and is therefore less performant.
+In the event of a disaster scenario, the standby cluster is brought online, and scaled up.

 :::image type="content" source="media/bcdr/active-hot-standby.png" alt-text="Active-hot standby configuration":::